andrewcbancroft/datadaylife-blog/_posts/2018-05-23-to-dimension-or-not-to-dimension-how-to-know-when-to-create-a-new-dimension.md

 categories: [Data Modeling]
 ---

-So you're building a dimensional model and you're asking he question, "Should I group these columns together, or should I split them into separate dimensions?"
+So you're building a dimensional model and you're asking the question, "Should I group these columns together, or should I split them into separate dimensions?"

 It's not always clear, and when most examples that you run across on the internet are dealing with "obvious" dimensions like Product or Date or Employee, it's hard when you run into ambiguous real-world situations.

-Here, I offer a few angles from which you can approach your decision to "Dimension" (or not).
+Here, I offer a few angles from which you can approach your decision "to Dimension" (or not).

 ## Ask: What are the organizational units that your users refer to?